anytizer/api.php/readme.md

 However, you can expand it, add security features into it and use.

 This project will leave a very small footprint as your API Server script.
-In ~15 KB file size (including source code comments), you will get a lot of benefits.
+In ~20 KB file size (including source code comments), you will get a lot of features.

-## Benefits
+## Features

  * Handles GET/POST/PUT/PATCH etc. separately.
  * To add an API, just add a new method to the controller resource.
 Controller actions are dynamic.